josephlim94/python_janus_client/README.md

 ---

-## Development
+## Usage

-The package is implementing a general purpose client that can communicate with a Janus server.

-Examples like VideoRoom plugin are also included in the package, but currently it depends on GStreamer for WebRTC and media streaming, and it will not be automatically installed.
-The reason for this is because it's not trivial to install/recompile it.
-Please refer to [Quirks section](#quirks).

-You can refer to [video_room_plugin.py](./video_room_plugin.py) to see how a specific plugin handle is implemented.

-And in [main.py](./main.py), you will be able to find references on how to use the client in general, such as connecting and creating sessions.
+In [main.py](./main.py), you will be able to find references on how to use the client in general, such as connecting and creating sessions.

-Essence:
+Example:

 ```python
 import asyncio